Jose-Gael-Cruz-Lopez/Boston-Hacks/README.md

-# PromptStorm - 8-bit Arcade AI Media Remixer
+# PixelPal - 8-bit Arcade AI Media Remixer

 A responsive, multi-page React/Next.js application with an authentic 8-bit arcade aesthetic inspired by Pac-Man and retro gaming.